tenworden/e4000_project_tw2834_SWE/README.md

 # Instructions

 1. Each model implementation has its notebook.
 There are two models, thus two notebooks for Transformer and LSTM.
-2. The Main.ipynb notebook contains the overall implementation of two models.
+2. The Main.ipynb notebook contains the summary of the implementation of two models.
+Please refer to the individual notebooks for detail.
 Thus all models are loaded in that notebook to plot the output and predicted output.
 3. Under the directory /best_models, you will find all the optimized model weights.
 4. Use the requirement.txt to install the package requirements.
 The file also contains the version of each package.